Jon-Varner/alien-empires-bot/README.md

 <h2>Known issues and future plans</h2>

 <ol>
   <li>There is currently no way to save game state--if you refresh the page, you'll begin a new game.
-I may implement a database at some point, which would necessitate some form of user login or at least cookies.</li>
+I'm working on user registration and game saving next.</li>
   <li>Eventually, I might add support for the Doomsday Machines scenario and the scenarios from the Close Encounters and Replicators expansions.</li>
 </ol>

 <h2>What technology did you use?</h2>

 <p>Good question!
-The main reason I built this app (aside from my love for Space Empires: 4x) was to gain a deeper understanding of React and Redux.
+The main reason I built this app (aside from my love for Space Empires: 4x) was to gain a deeper understanding of React (using Redux), Express, Node, and MongoDB.
 Refactoring and improving the app will be an ongoing endeavor.</p>